CHAPTER 10: OLIVIA

 Good luck getting anything done around here without my grandfather.
 I scowl at no one in particular as I park my grandmother’s car in front of the historic movie theater.
 It was my favorite building off of Main Street, but it was also a manifestation of what was wrong with this town.

 I can hear my grandfather’s words even now.
-“If Bud Peterson would let your grandmother and the historical society restore it, people from other towns might want to come here for the experience, but Bud, he’s always been stubborn.”
+“If Bud Pederson would let your grandmother and the historical society restore it, people from other towns might want to come here for the experience, but Bud, he’s always been stubborn.”

 Built in the 1880s, the old theater had been in Bud’s family for decades.
 He only showed movies Fridays through Sundays at 4:30 pm because that’s when he could collect money and start the film.
 He’d walk home from the theater to get dinner with Mrs. Peterson while the movie rolled, catch his sports highlights, and then walk back to the theater in time to stop the projector and lock up for the night.